Description

 Risk and Exploitability

 With the trivial credential in place, an attacker who can reach the device—whether via local physical connection, compromised LAN, or remote management interface—can easily log in as root.
-The vulnerability is a high‑risk authentication flaw (CWE-287/CWE-798).
+The vulnerability has a CVSS score of 7.3, indicating high severity, and is an authentication flaw (CWE-798).
 No public exploit or proof‑of‑concept is documented, and it does not appear in CISA KEV.
-However, the EPSS is not available, and the lack of updates makes this a pressing risk for routers still running the vulnerable firmware.
+The EPSS score is < 1%, and the lack of updates makes this a pressing risk for routers still running the vulnerable firmware.

 Remediation